A #PassitOn News Update!Posted by Josie on May 27, 2011 in Blogging, Charity Organisations and Awareness Raising, Save the Children | 3 comments

 Via tweets alone using the #passiton hashtag, the campaign is calculated to have had a reach of (updated!) five and half million people already, and we’re only just getting started.

 For those of you yet to hear about it, on Monday Save the Children are flying three bloggers out to Mozambique.
-There they will follow the journey of a life-saving vaccine from cold-storage all the way to the front line, to learn what a profound difference it can make to children in a developing country, and how vital it is that world leaders pledge to increase funding for vaccinations when they meet in the UK in June – a four hour meeting during which they hold the power to make a decision that could save millions of children’s lives.
+There they will follow the journey of a life-saving vaccine from cold-storage all the way to the front line, to learn what a profound difference it can make to children in a developing country.
+Their journey will illustrate how vital it is that world leaders pledge to increase funding for vaccinations when they meet in the UK in June — a four hour meeting during which they hold the power to make a decision that could save millions of children’s lives.

 So, what’s been happening so far…?

 A couple of weeks ago Maggie from Red Ted Art, and I, launched a new crafty meme to get bloggers and their kids involved in talking and sharing about the vaccine issue in developing countries, with children drawing pictures to celebrate the future that many denied vaccines don’t get the chance to live.
 If you haven’t had a chance to look at some of the entries yet, please, please do – they have all been so unique and inspiring.

 The response has been amazing, with nearly 70 entries already and contributions tricking in from all over the globe thanks to international bloggers helping to spread the message.
 Especial thanks to Spudballoo and MissieLizzie for getting the ball rolling so quickly, and to Julia at The Head’s Office for taking the idea into the classrooms for setting a great new 100 word writing challenge for children too.